gusc/Threads/README.md

 `TaskQueue` task methods:

-* `void send(const TCallable&)` - place a callabable object on the task queue
+* `void send(const TCallable&)` - place a callable object on the task queue
-* `TaskHandle sendDelayed(const TCallable&, const std::chrono:milliseconds&)` - place a callabable object on the message queue and execute it after set delay time has elapsed (this method also returns a `TaskHandle` object that allows to cancel the message while it's delay hasn't elapsed).
+* `TaskHandle sendDelayed(const TCallable&, const std::chrono:milliseconds&)` - place a callable object on the message queue and execute it after set delay time has elapsed (this method also returns a `TaskHandle` object that allows to cancel the message while it's delay hasn't elapsed).
-* `TaskHandleWithResult<TReturn> sendAsync<TReturn>(const TCallable&)` - place a callabable object that can return value asynchronously on the task queue (this message return `TaskHandleWithResult<TReturn>` - similar to `TaskHandle`, but it can also be use to block current thread until the task has finished or exception has occured.
+* `TaskHandleWithResult<TReturn> sendAsync<TReturn>(const TCallable&)` - place a callable object that can return value asynchronously on the task queue (this message return `TaskHandleWithResult<TReturn>` - similar to `TaskHandle`, but it can also be use to block current thread until the task has finished or exception has occurred.
-* `TReturn sendSync<TReturn>(const TCallable&)` - place a callabable object that can return value synchronously on the task queue (this blocks calling thread until the callable finishes and returns)
+* `TReturn sendSync<TReturn>(const TCallable&)` - place a callable object that can return value synchronously on the task queue (this blocks calling thread until the callable finishes and returns)
 * `void sendWait(const TCallable&)` - place a callable object on the task queue and block until it's executed queue
 * `void cancelAll()` - cancel all pending tasks